What My Dad’s Failed Business Taught Me about Life

 I remember vividly the day the paper went into print for the first time.
 My parents, my sisters and I helped distribute it in Vienna’s city center, wearing the typical newspaper merchant uniforms of the time.
 We were all very excited and proud of my dad.

-Fast forward a year or two, and liters of blood, sweat and tears, and the business folded.
+Fast forward a year or two, and litres of blood, sweat and tears, and the business folded.
 Bailiffs knocked on the door and took our TV.
 They even cut off our phone line at some point.
 My mum went back to work to support the family.
 My dad found a new job, but life was never the same again.

 For the next years, a cloud hung over us.